The Moon Dictionary

 Earthshine

-Also known as the “Da Vinci Glow.”
-It allows you to see the outline of the full sphere even when only a crescent is lit.
+Also called the “Da Vinci Glow.”
+It lets you see the outline of the full lunar disc even when only a crescent is directly lit by the Sun.
+Best visible a few days either side of New Moon.

 Eclipse Season

-There are usually two eclipse seasons per year.
+There are usually two eclipse seasons per year, roughly six months apart.

 Ecliptic